joseph-ganderson/joseph-ganderson.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher at the European Institute, London School of Economics.
-My interests include comparative political economy, British and EU politics, with a particular focus on financial regulation and taxation.
+I am a postdoctoral researcher at the [European Institute, London School of Economics](https://www.lse.ac.uk/european-institute "LSE European Institute").
+My interests include comparative political economy, British and EU politics, with a particular focus on financial regulation, taxation and economic policymaking in times of crisis.

 I enjoy working with both qualitative and quantitative data and methods.
 I have training and publishing experience in elite interviewing, historical comparative case studies, public opinion surveying and quantitative text analysis.